-The goals of social groups are to emphasizes social language use in a group setting.
+The goals of social groups are to emphasizes social language and peer interaction in a group setting.
 Groups are led by a Speech and Language Specialist who is trained in managing group dynamics and facilitating social interactions through cooperative play and reciprocal conversation exchanges.
 Groups meet weekly either virtually or in-person to establish and maintain consistent and on-going friendships.
 Parents are taught ‘social vocabulary’ and learn to become instrumental social play facilitators.
 Children learn that social interactions can be enjoyable.

 Who Participates in Social Groups?